libigl/libigl/README.md

 Copyright 2014 - Alec Jacobson, Daniele Panozzo, Olga Diamanti, Kenshi Takayama, Leo Sacht, Wenzel Jacob, etc.

-This is first and foremost a *header* library.
+Libigl is first and foremost a *header* library.
 Each header file should contain a single function.
-The function may have multiple prototypes.
-All functions should use the igl namespace and should adhere to the conventions and styles listed below.
+This function may have multiple overloads and prototypes.
+All functions should use the `igl::` namespace and should adhere to the conventions and styles listed in the [style guidelines](style_guidelines.html).

 > **New:** As of 1 July 2014, we have released libigl as beta version 1.0.
 > There are a number of changes we collected for this release to minimize